kragen/derctuo/markdown/sentential-database.md

             volume 1 m³
             radius 'r'

-This doesn't give you the whole bidirectional power of constraint solvers, but it's very simple to use and implement, and perfectly adequate for many computations I do in Derctuo.
+This doesn’t give you the whole bidirectional power of constraint solvers, but it’s very simple to use and implement, and perfectly adequate for many computations I do in Derctuo.

 Libraries
 ---------

-You probably want to be able to import library modules so that you don't have to explain things like cylinders and densities in every database.
+You probably want to be able to import library modules so that you don’t have to explain things like cylinders and densities in every database.
 Probably the best way to do this, in a textual system, is to stick a line in the file saying something like